mathiaschmid19/EchoMind-AI/README.md

 - White-label solutions
 - Regular updates

+### Full Ownership License

+For complete ownership and rights to the application, please contact us at amineouhannou19@gmail.com.
+The full ownership license includes:

+- Complete ownership of the source code
+- Right to sell, modify, or redistribute the application
+- Right to use the code in any project
+- Right to create derivative works
+- No attribution required
+- No restrictions on usage
+- Lifetime access to all future updates
+- Priority support for 1 year

 ### Pricing

 - Personal Use: Free (MIT License)
 - Commercial License: $299 (one-time payment)
+- Full Ownership License: $999 (one-time payment)

 ## Contributing